OCA/sale-workflow/sale_restricted_qty/README.rst

 #.
 Go to **Sales > Products > Product Variants** and Set "Min Sale Qty".
-    If you dont want block product sale if qty is less the "Min Sale Qty", chek "Force Min Qty"
+    If you dont want block product sale if qty is less the "Min Sale Qty", check "Force Min Qty"
 #.
 Create a sale order and add a sale order line with this product and check
-    if Qty is less then "Min Qty" A message in displayed "Min Qty Required" Or "Min Qty Recommanded".
+    if Qty is less then "Min Qty" A message in displayed "Min Qty Required" Or "Min Qty Recommended".
 Check if Min qty is required you can't validate order.

 Bug Tracker